godmar02/dw-react/README.md

 - set values for read only fields
 - validation
 - sheet header
-- persistence
+- persistence / auto save
 - routes and navbar
-- Create new character
+- Create new character pop-up
-- Create new campaign
+- Create new campaign pop-up